Share this article

 - Code 0: organic eggs (with an organic label).

-Cocotine, a co-operative brand owned by its farmers, has committed to stopping cage egg farming by 2025.
+Cocotine, a co-operative brand owned by its farmers, has committed to stopping cage egg farming.
 The “animal welfare cage-free eggs” range is one step in this transition which has the approval of food service actors and the support of animal welfare and consumer associations.

 This Code 2 animal welfare range provides a response to the twofold issue of accessible prices, expected by the social role of the food service industry, and animal welfare, thanks to the rollout of enhanced living conditions for the hens.